justinye0617/carPrices/README.md

 # Used Car Price Prediction Model

-This project applies machine learning techniques to predict the price of used cars using a cleaned dataset sourced from Craigslist vehicle listings.
+This project applies machine learning techniques to predict the price of used cars using a cleaned dataset sourced from vehicle listings.
 The goal is to understand the most influential factors in used car pricing and build regression models to predict price with a high degree of accuracy.

 ## Dataset Overview

-- **Source**: Kaggle Craigslist Cars and Trucks dataset
+- **Source**: vehicles.csv Dataset
-- **Rows**: 426,880 vehicle listings
-- **Features**: 18 columns (numeric and categorical)

 ### Feature Summary